fastrgv/RufasCube/README.md

 The linux-build is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!

 Finally, the new "live" autosolver is quite sophisticated.
 It allows invocation at any time and can be used to get a few steps closer, or all the way to a solution, no matter the current state.
 It can be ignored whenever you feel more confident and want to begin making moves on your own.
-Solutions are quickly found but may not always be minimal.
+Solutions are found within a few seconds but may not be minimal.

 Open source Ada developers are welcome to help improve or extend this app.
 Developer or not, send comments, suggestions or questions to: